EIN 22-2584370

 Program areas at American Jewish World Service

-Communications division: the communications division is responsible for communicating about ajws to diverse audiences in order to raise ajws's profile on the national and global stage.
-In fy2023, communications staff members maintained and developed the ajws website as a vehicle for educating and mobilizing our audience, conducted online fundraising and advocacy initiatives, supported and promoted virtual events to educate and inspire our community, and promoted ajws through traditional media relations and through social media.
-Communications also produced and designed an array of content and publications including an annual report and stories that highlighted and advanced the work and impact of our grantees and activists. (see sch.
+Marketing and communications division: the division is responsible for communicating about ajws to diverse audiences in order to raise ajws's profile on the national and global stage.
+In fy2024, communications staff members maintained and developed the ajws website as a vehicle for educating and mobilizing our audience, conducted online fundraising and advocacy initiatives, supported and promoted virtual events to educate and inspire our community, and promoted ajws through traditional media relations and through social media.
+Communications also produced and designed an array of content and publications including an annual report, two country profiles, and a wealth of stories that cultivated interest in ajws among donors, advocates, and new audiences. (see sch.
 O)we used these strategies to amplify the impact of our grantees' work in the developing World, increase awareness of human rights issues among the American Jewish community and general public, inspire activism to promote social change, and position ajws as a thought leader in the human rights arena and in Jewish communities.
-Communications accomplishments:in particular in fy2023, communications was integral to raising funds to respond to the global hunger crisis and other emergencies; supported ajws's initiative to end child marriage in india; promoted ajws's global justice chavurah mobilizing Jewish clergy for social change; and created a new ajws haggadah to inspire American jews to take action on global justice issues.communications also supported ajws's thought leadership and amplified the voices of our grantees by writing and placing articles in the u.s. media about pressing human rights issues and crises, including prominent op-eds on the democracy crisis in haiti and threats to lgbtqi+ people in kenya.
-Across our whole portfolio, communications worked closely with divisions throughout ajws to ensure that our messages accurately reflected human rights issues, the situation in each country, and the work of our grantees; and advanced the organization's reputation, brand and mission.
+In particular in fy24, marketing and communications was integral to telling the story of ajws's $50m investment in adolescent girls and young women in india; improving ajws's digital outreach; and managing media interest in ajws's programs, position statements, and financial matters.
+The division also supported ajws's thought-leadership and amplified the voices of our grantees by writing and placing articles in the u.s. media about pressing human rights issues and crises, including prominent op-eds on the plight fo the ogiek people in kenya and the 75th anniversary of the universal declaration of human rights.
+Across our whole portfolio, marketing and communications worked closely with others throughout ajws to ensure that our messages accurately reflected human rights issues, the situation in each country, and the work of our grantees; and advanced the organization's reputation, brand and mission.

 Grants made by American Jewish World Service